Professional Development Courses for Post Fellowship Trainees

 Final FRCA Exam Preparation Programme

-Dr Arif Hasan (UHNM) organises an Exam Preparation programme for the Final FRCA, on behalf of the Stoke School, in conjunction with Syma Sunny and Venu Mehta.
+An Exam Preparation programme for the Final FRCA, on behalf of the Stoke School, is organised in conjunction with Syma Sunny and Venu Mehta.

 SAQ writers club